Astra's Star Gate

-The feature image of the observer's page was taken in 1997, during observations of Comet Hale-Bopp.
+The feature image of the observer's page was taken during observations of Comet Hale-Bopp.
 The dark shadow of a telescope with a camera mounted on it is highlighted in the vanishing twilight.
 The blue component of the comet's tail is cropped off the image.

 The Observer's Page offers advice to newbies, stargazers, amateur astronomers and astronomy clubs.
 Welcome to the new Observer's Page!